custom wax paper by @itsajora

 The festive season is fast approaching, but this exciting time can be a stressful time for small business owners.
-There’s a lot of pressure around that comes with running a business at this time of the year, from heightened customer service expectations, to demands for fast shipping, to other unknowns that might arise like a technical glitch on your website.
+There’s a lot of pressure around that comes with running a business at this time of the year, from heightened customer service expectations, to demands for fast shipping, to any other unknown issues that might arise.
+Whether you have a brick-and-mortar presence or your business operates solely online, the end of the year represents both a challenge and an opportunity.

 The key to meeting this moment is preparation.
-Being organized for the holiday season is your best chance at reducing stress over this period, while also being prepared for any unexpected events – and if there’s one lesson we’ve all learned in 2020, it’s to expect the unexpected!
+Being organized for the holiday season is your best chance at reducing stress over this period, while also being prepared for any unexpected events.
+After all, if there’s one lesson we all learned in 2020, it’s to expect the unexpected!

-The pandemic aside, the last months of the year are already a crucial sales period for retail businesses.
-The National Retail Federation (NRF) has found that sales during the 61 days between November and December make up 20 to 30 percent of a retailer’s annual earnings.
+Pandemic aside, the last months of the year are already a crucial sales period for retail businesses.
+This period kicks off with the all-important Black Friday - the opening salvo of the biggest retail holiday weekend on the calendar – and doesn’t cool down until the ball drops on New Year’s Day.
+In fact, the National Retail Federation (NRF) has found that sales during the 61 days between November and December make up 20 to 30 percent of a retailer’s annual earnings.

 Study previous year’s sales data & figure out what works best in your store.

-First things first, it’s time to take stock of what sells best over the holiday period.
-Review last year’s holidays sales data during the busy months and gauge any insights about what was most popular, what worked well and what didn’t, and make sure this year’s inventory corresponds to those seasonal trends to safeguard yourself from any surprises.
+First thing’s first, it’s time to take stock of which of your products or services sell best over the holiday period.
+Review last year’s holidays sales data during the busy months and ask yourself a few questions:

-It’s also a good idea to look at trends happening in your industry and the sales that are predicted to be popular in the 2020 holiday season.
-Covid-19 has changed the course of sales globally, with products that complement at-home lifestyles like gaming consoles, loungewear and candles booming.
-See if there’s an opportunity for your business to tap into these trends through your pre-existing offering or ordering or creating new stock.
+It’s also a good idea to look at trends happening in your industry and the sales that are predicted to be popular in the 2022 holiday season.

 Check your inventory levels.